keichi/binary-parser/README.md

 [![Circle CI](https://circleci.com/gh/keichi/binary-parser.svg?style=svg)](https://circleci.com/gh/keichi/binary-parser)

-Binary-parser is a binary parser builder library for [node](http://nodejs.org), which enables you to write efficient parsers in a simple & declarative way.
+Binary-parser is a binary parser builder for [node](http://nodejs.org) that enables you to write efficient parsers in a simple and declarative manner.

 It supports all common data types required to analyze a structured binary data.
 Binary-parser dynamically generates and compiles the parser code on-the-fly, which runs as fast as a hand-written parser (which takes much more time and effort to write).
 Supported data types are:

 - Integers (supports 8, 16, 32 bit signed- and unsigned integers)
 - Floating point numbers (supports 32 and 64 bit floating point values)
 - Bit fields (supports bit fields with length from 1 to 32 bits)
 - Strings (supports various encodings, fixed-length and variable-length, zero terminated string)
 - Arrays (supports user-defined element type, fixed-length and variable-length)
 - Choices
 - User defined types